The Wizard of Oz (1902 musical): Original production

-The witches are largely absent in this version; The Good Witch of the North appears, named Locasta, and The Wicked Witch of the East is a special effect.
+The witches are largely absent in this version; The Good Witch of the North appears, named Locusta, and The Wicked Witch of the East is a special effect.
 Toto, Dorothy's dog, was replaced by a cow named Imogene.
 The Wicked Witch of the West does not appear, but she is mentioned, and Glinda the Good Witch of the South, who had appeared only in Act Three, was written out by Mitchell in 1903.
 His re-write of that act was set in the Borderland that divides Oz and Glinda's Domain, as Dorothy and her friends try to escape Pastoria.

 New characters include King Pastoria II, Oz's true king working as a Kansas motorman and his girlfriend, Trixie Tryfle, a waitress.
 There is also Cynthia Cynch, the Lady Lunatic, a prototype for Nimmie Amee, Nick (Niccolo) Chopper's girlfriend.
 Niccolo Chopper is renowned for his ability on the piccolo, the subject of one of her songs, and he is shown playing a piccolo in The Wonderful Wizard of Oz, the first Oz film made without Baum's input, which was highly influenced by the popular play.
 The Wizard was presented as various ethnic stock character stereotypes, depending upon who played him.
 He was assisted by Sir Wiley Gyle and General Riskitt.
 David L. Greene and Dick Martin erroneously captioned a picture of General Riskitt as "Sir Wiley Gyle" in The Oz Scrapbook, and Donald Abbott carried this mistake over into his illustrations for How the Wizard Saved Oz.

 The animals in the play, including the Cowardly Lion, did not speak, following the pantomime tradition.
 Although the lion costume was realistic, far more so than Bert Lahr's in the MGM film, his main purpose was a bit of comic relief and scaring off the villains on occasion.
 His quest for courage is completely omitted, much as the other characters' quests are deemphasized in favor of various comic routines.
 Ultimately, though, their desire to seek the Wizard's aid gets them caught on the wrong side of the revolution, jailed and ultimately scheduled for execution.
 In a deus ex machina, another tornado arrives to sweep Dorothy home from the chopping block.